top of page

 You can respect expectations and still choose what works in your real life.

-That moment of noticing is often where compassion begins.
+That moment of noticing is often where things begin to soften.

 🗒️ When Feelings Weren’t Met